Sapein/Scout/README.md

 ### Why is this project open sourced?
 Because all the other relevant bots are private and closed-source (at least, to my knowledge).
-I do not want to forever be tasked with the maintanance of this bot -- or seeking out a maintainer when I decide I want to retire from development.
-I also believe that is to the benefit of all players, of all regions, in NationStates to open source technology that a region relies on, not just for transparancy but also for data ownership.
+I do not want to forever be tasked with the maintenance of this bot -- or seeking out a maintainer when I decide I want to retire from development.
+I also believe that is to the benefit of all players, of all regions, in NationStates to open source technology that a region relies on, not just for transparency but also for data ownership.
 So this project was always going to be open source.

 ### Why did is this licensed under the AGPL v3?
 Because it was either this, the GPL v3, or the MIT License.
 I decided to go with the AGPL v3 for a few reasons.